Related Reading

 To keep them safe while inline skating, make sure your child follows these rules:

-• Wear protective gear that fits properly.
+• Wear protective gear that fits correctly.
 This includes a helmet, wrist guards, elbow pads, and knee pads.
 Protective gear should be worn even at a skating rink.

 • Don't hold on to moving vehicles while inline skating.